-You are much more likely to benefit if your employees showcase the same set of values as your company’s.
+You are much more likely to benefit if your employees showcase the same values as your company’s.
 This will further showcase your collective mindset as a company and get you and the client on the same page.

 There are some common ideas between psychometric science and data science.
 Psychometric research is about collecting data about the human psyche.
 A personality test based on psychometric science touches upon various dimensions of human behavior.
 It also includes cognition, integrity, and other skills.
 There can be various defined metrics for different individuals.

-The psychometric tests from Mercer | Mettl have been designed to make the evaluation of behavioral and cognitive skills accurate and result-oriented.
-We can also provide companies with customizable solutions to address their specific needs of the recruitment process.
+The psychometric tests from Mercer | Mettl have been designed to evaluate behavioral and cognitive skills accurately and result-oriented.
+We can also provide companies with customizable solutions to address their specific needs in the recruitment process.
 We try to make our assessment process scientific and reliable.

-Mercer | Mettl’s psychometric tests can provide statistics-based predictive insights to make the for assessing various traits of the individuals.
+Mercer | Mettl’s psychometric tests can provide statistics-based predictive insights to assess various traits of the individuals.
 These traits include-

-Originally published April 12 2018, Updated August 11 2020
+Originally published April 12 2018, Updated March 3 2021